The Nationals World Series run was one of the best in history, no matter what ESPN says

 ESPN recently ranked all 115 World Series matchups, sparking conversation about the best games ever played in the history of the sport.
 For Nationals fans, I have some disappointing news: we didn't even crack the top 50.
 Yes, our beloved historic triumph over the Houston Astros was ranked as the 51st best Fall Classic of all time, classified under the "long but forgettable" subcategory.
 We are lumped in with such battles as the 2003 Marlins over Yankees and 1909 Pirates over Tigers.

-Author Sam Cook said he used four primary factors in his calculations: game leverage index, at Baseball-Reference; championship leverage index, at The Baseball Gauge; how memorable the series was; and how historically significant it was.
+Author Sam Miller aid he used four primary factors in his calculations: game leverage index, at Baseball-Reference; championship leverage index, at The Baseball Gauge; how memorable the series was; and how historically significant it was.
 But by his own admission, it's ultimately based on one writer's opinion.
 So let's throw another opinion out there, shall we?

 Am I willing to definitively proclaim our victory as the single greatest moment in baseball?
 No. But do I think it deserves to be a heck of a lot higher on this list of monumental battles?
 Absolutely.